geoffdavis/esphome-mitsubishiheatpump/README.md

 ```

 On ESP32 you can change `hardware_uart` to `UART1` or `UART2` and keep logging
 enabled on the main serial port.
+This may require specifying baud_rate on some
+ESP32 boards.

 *Note:* this component DOES NOT use the ESPHome `uart` component, as it
 requires direct access to a hardware UART via the Arduino `HardwareSerial`